Therapy for the overthinkers, comparison queens & self-doubt spiralers

 Illustration of a square pink napkin with ruffled edges, outlined in orange.

 It’s not just anxiety or self-doubt.
-It’s the sweaty palms when you’re talking to someone, your mind going completely blank in a meeting, obsessing over what someone might think of a tiny thing you said, or feeling like you’re the worst one in a photo.
-The constant comparing, te overanalyzing, the “am I enough?” voice.
-It's exhausting.
+It’s the sweaty palms when you’re talking to someone, your mind going completely blank in a meeting, obsessing over what someone might think of a tiny thing you said, or feeling like you look wrong in every photo.
+The constant comparing, the overanalyzing, the “am I enough?” voice.
+It’s exhausting.
 We tackle all of it together so you can actually feel like yourself.

 • A woman with red hair, wearing a scarf, sunglasses, a white shirt, and a neon yellow top, smiling at an outdoor gathering near rocks and water.